Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

-Across the country, there are many tasty beverages in any season, rain or shine.
-Each drink has a deep culture that makes you love it.
+As a tropical country, Vietnam offers various beverages in any season, rain or shine, which is hard to find elsewhere.
+Many drinks carry a deep culture that makes you love them.

 1. Green tea

-The tea trees are popularly grown in the north of Vietnam, especially in Thai Nguyen, so the people have created this popular drink throughout the country.
+The tea trees are popularly grown in the north of Vietnam, centrally in Thai Nguyen, so the tea has become a well-liked drink throughout the country.

-Green tea becomes an important part of life, seen as the start of most conversations.
-You will be invited for a teacup if you have an opportunity to visit a Vietnamese family during your journey here.
+As an important part of life, green tea presents at the start of most conversations.
+You will be invited for a cup of tea if you have an opportunity to visit a Vietnamese family during your journey here.

 Even when sitting at a coffee shop, you can get a free cup of tea, which you think is beer because the color is very similar to the beer color.

-Drinking tea is a time to relax and rest.
-So it is drunk slowly to enjoy the taste, except for iced tea.
+Drinking tea in Vietnam is a time to relax and rest.
+So, it is drunk slowly to enjoy the taste, except for iced tea.

 Besides being used as a daily drink, many tea shops have upgraded this drink into an art of enjoyment.
 Along with green tea, many other kinds are served, such as lotus tea, herbal tea, and jasmine tea.

-Tea drinkers are usually elderly people who want to slow down their lives because of the unhurried way to enjoy it and its taste that can cling to nostalgic thinking.
+The customers of tea are usually elderly people who want to slow down their lives because of the unhurried way to enjoy it and its taste clinging to nostalgic thoughts.

 The local people often sell green tea in packages, and each package ranges from 20,000 VND to 120,000 VND, depending on the quality of the tea.
 However, a few kinds of teas can surprise you when their cost comes to over 1,500,000 VND/500gram.